Keffiyeh: Non-regional use of keffiyeh

 British Colonel T. E. Lawrence (better known as Lawrence of Arabia) was probably the best-known Western wearer of the keffiyeh and agal during his involvement in the Arab Revolt in World War I. This image of Lawrence was later popularized by the film epic about him, Lawrence of Arabia, in which he was portrayed by Peter O'Toole.

-Many of the Jewish Zionist immigrants to Ottoman Palestine and British Mandatory Palestine wore the keffiyeh in emulation of the Arab population out of the desire for "closeness and a sense of belonging to the place".
-These included youth group members, political notables, and militiamen, including Hashomer.
-Other Jewish residents of Palestine wore the keffiyeh for studio photograph sessions as Orientalist dress.
-After the 1929 Palestine riots and the 1936–1939 Arab revolt in Palestine, "the popularity of the keffiyeh began to decline and Jewish attempts to emulate the Arabs became less common, but throughout the 1940s and 1950s, the keffiyeh could still be spotted in Israel," including on politicians and soldiers.
-As the keffiyeh became a key component of Yasser Arafat's signature look, it definitively lost popularity among Israelis and was associated exclusively with the Palestinian nationalist movement.
+Some Zionist immigrants to Ottoman Palestine and British Mandatory Palestine are documented as having worn the keffiyeh in certain contexts, particularly among specific youth movements, agricultural workers, and members of early defense organizations such as Hashomer.
+In some cases, this reflected practical use in a local environment, while in others it was part of broader cultural and visual trends in which local dress was incorporated into identity formation.
+Studio photography from the period also shows some Jewish residents dressed in local style clothing, including the keffiyeh, as part of staged portraits that reflected contemporary aesthetic and cultural influences.

 The 1920s' silent-film era of American cinema saw studios take to Orientalist themes of the exotic Middle East, possibly due to the view of Arabs as part of the Allies of World War I, and keffiyehs became a standard part of the theatrical wardrobe.
 These films and their male leads typically had Western actors in the role of an Arab, often wearing the keffiyeh with the agal (as with The Sheik and The Son of the Sheik, starring actor Rudolph Valentino).